Theo2co/adanalysts-template-website/storydata.md

     </div>
     <div class="chat-bubble">
       <div class="chat-name">PENNY · DEFINITELY NOT STEM</div>
-      <p>So the proverb is… still unproven.
-Not dead, not confirmed — just not supported strongly.</p>
+      <p>So the proverb isn’t proven… but it’s also not clearly disproven anymore.</p>
     </div>
   </div>